-The practice of doing analysis via the discussion of acceptance criteria and writing the results in the form of an acceptance test is known as either Behavior-Driven Development (BDD) and Acceptance Test-Driven Development (ATDD).
-The intentions of both are the same, the biggest difference is in the formatting of the test-specifications.
+The practice of doing analysis via the discussion of acceptance criteria and writing the results in the form of acceptance tests is known as both Behavior-Driven Development (BDD) and Acceptance Test-Driven Development (ATDD).
+The intentions of both are the same, the biggest difference is in the formatting of the test specifications.
 If teams are having difficulty breaking features into small stories, the Given-When-Then format of BDD may be the preferred starting point.

-ATDD using BDD is one of the first things all companies should adopt, whether they are transitioning to Agile, are just about to or are even staying with a Waterfall approach.
-It is so critical that we’ve built our team level approach when people want to use Scrum around it which we call Scrum/APM (Agile Product Management).
+ATDD using BDD is one of the first things all companies should adopt, whether they have already transitioned to Agile, are desiring or starting to transition, or are even staying with a traditional or Waterfall approach.
+It is such a critical discipline that we’ve built our team-level approach for people wanting to use Scrum, the Net Objectives approach to Scrum.

-Starting with BDD/ATDD is both easier and safer than starting with Test-Driven Development (TDD).
+Starting with BDD/ATDD is both easier and safer than starting with traditional Test-Driven Development (TDD).
 TDD is often difficult and risky to do with legacy code.
 Not only does BDD/ATDD allow software development organizations to better meet stakeholder expectations, it also results in better overall code quality.
 This is because considering tests prior to writing any code is the first mantra of design patterns.
-It results in both better design while helping avoid extra code.
-Other benefits include keeping testers and coders in synch and increased collaboration.
+It results in better design while helping avoid extra code.
+Other benefits include better tester-coder alignment, coordination, and collaboration.

 The first part of discovery virtually no extra work and the rest of discovery takes very little and all return great value.
 Even more value is returned as one goes deeper into a full implementation.
 The important thing is to realize that you start where it is best for you.